-1. Select HDFS, then click on Service Actions.
-Click on Restart All to restart all components of HDFS.
-It will also restart all affected components of HDFS.
+1. Select Zookeeper, then click on Service Actions.
+Click on Restart All to restart all components of Zookeeper.
+It will also restart all affected components of Zookeeper.

 2. On the Confirmation window, press Confirm Restart All.

-Background Operation Running window will appear showing HDFS currently is being restarted.
+Background Operation Running window will appear showing Zookeeper currently is being restarted.
 This window will appear for other services you perform a service action upon.

 Click OK button in bottom right corner.

-3. Once HDFS finishes restarting, you will be able to see the components health.
+3. Once Zookeeper finishes restarting, you will be able to see the components health.

-1. We will follow a similar approach as we did to turn off services to restart the remaining affected services.
+1. We will follow a similar approach as we did with the Zookeeper service to restart all the remaining services.